TheAstrographer/YA-WAE-EQUATIONS/README.md

 **Y** = α, **W** = ∃!α → Hol(γ) = e^{iϕ_N} = −1 ⇔ e^{lnτ_rads} = 2π

-A compact framework that links a unique simple root (determined by a fundamental chamber and its wall) to an order-2 reflection, and then to a concrete U(1) holonomy phase under standard normalisations.
+A compact framework that links a unique simple root (determined by a fundamental chamber and its wall) to an order-2 reflection, and then to a concrete U(1) holonomy phase under standard normalizations.

 ## Core idea